Frequently Asked Questions (FAQ)

 Where do you row?

 Vancouver Lake is a 2,300 acre lake located 3 miles west of downtown Vancouver.
 It is a rather shallow lake, so is not ideal for motor boats.
 It has a no-wake speed on the lake, so we do not see many boaters on the lake, except a few fishermen and during hunting season.
 There are no bridge abutments, barges, power boats, or water skiers to navigate around.
 It is just us for most of the year.
 Vancouver Lake Sailing Club is across the lake, and we, on occasion, see them out sailing.
 But for the most part we have the lake to ourselves.
 Rowing on Vancouver Lake is an absolutely beautiful experience.
 Where else can you have a view of three volcanoes at the same time (Mt.
 St. Helens, Mt.
 Adams and Mt.
 Hood)?
 On a clear day we can even see Mt.
 Rainier.
-We have a view across the river of the Lakeshore neighborhood.
+We have a view across the lake of the Lakeshore neighborhood.
 The wildlife is enormous - herons, cormorants, otters, beaver, nutria, gulls, osprey, bald eagles, mergansers, lots of frogs, and fish trying to jump in your boat.

 Which Regattas Does VLC Attend?